Profile updated on 4 March 2021

 Yellowfin tuna

-Yellowfin tuna is considered a single population in the western and central Pacific Ocean (WCPO) for stock assessment purposes (Vincent et al. 2020 and references cited therein), although there is still uncertainty about the stock structure along the Pacific Ocean.
+Yellowfin tuna (Thunnus albacares ) is considered a single population in the Western and Central Pacific Ocean (WCPO) for stock assessment purposes (Vincent et al. 2020 and references cited therein).
+However, there is still uncertainty about the stock structure along the Pacific Ocean (Aguila et al. 2015).
+Regular stock assessment is developed by the Western and Central Pacific Fisheries Commission (WCPFC) and the same entity sets conservation and management measures for this stock in this region.

 ANALYSIS